Character displacement: Birds

 In the initial explication of character displacement, many of the examples set forth as potential evidence for character displacement were observations between multiple pairs of birds.
 These included eastern and western rock nuthatches in southwest Asia, Australian honeyeaters of the genus Myzantha, Australian parrots, shearwaters in the Cape Verde Islands, flycatchers of the Bismarck Archipelago and notably, Darwin's finches in the Galapagos.
 David Lack found that when the two species Geospiza fortis and G. fuliginosa occurred on large islands together, they could be distinguished unequivocally by beak size.
 When either one occurred by itself on a smaller island, however, the beak size was intermediate in size relative to when the two co-occurred.
 Similarly, Peter and Rosemary Grant found that a Geospiza fortis island population diverged in beak size (due to high mortality) from competitor G. magnirostris in a year with low food supply, apparently due to increased competition for larger seeds that both species fed on.
 Most character displacement studies focus on morphological differences in feeding apparatus rather than on those relating to habitat use.
 However, comparisons of micro-habitat use and morphological adaptations of Western and Eastern Rock Nuthatches indicate that these two species show spatial niche segregation in addition to trophic niche segregation.

 It is often assumed that closely related species are more likely to compete than are more distantly related species, and hence many researchers investigate character displacement among species in the same genus.
 While character displacement was originally discussed in the context of very closely related species, evidence suggests that even interactions among distantly related species can result in character displacement.
 Finches and bees in the Galapagos provide support for this.
 Two finch species (Geospiza fuliginosa and G. difficilis) exploit more flower nectar on islands where the lager carpenter bee (Xylocopa darwini) is absent than on islands with the bees.
 Individual finches that harvest nectar are smaller than members of the same species that do not.
-In a coexistence study of four Finches such as the ground Finch (Geospiza spp), the tree Finch (Camarhynchus spp), the vegetarian Finch (Platyspiza crassirostris) and the warbler Finch (Certhidia spp) showed when competition is initially low, species might coexist even without character displacement.
+A coexistence study of four Finches such as the ground Finch (Geospiza spp), the tree Finch (Camarhynchus spp), the vegetarian Finch (Platyspiza crassirostris) and the warbler Finch (Certhidia spp) showed that when competition is initially low, species might coexist even without character displacement.
 Many studies have measured niche (often seen in diet) overlap between closely related species, sometimes finding strong niche divergence; seen even in broad niche overlaps.
 The specific periods of diet divergence are seen as the main cause of adaptive divergence in morphology and performance of a bird species; which can be connected to periods of scarcity.
-Between the sets of Finches there were low competition.
+Between the sets of Finches there was low competition.
 These results are due to correlation between the vast differences in diet coupled with large and adaptive differences in beak morphology.
 However, with similar levels of Finch phylogeny showed ongoing divergence, diet overlap and competition.